epstabler/star/python/README.md

 match and instantiate operations are added, among other things.

 NLTK is not needed to use this code, unless you want graphical tree display.
-Conversion to and from NLTK Trees can be done via their string representations, so NLTK graphical display is available with this conversion.
+Conversion to and from NLTK Trees can be done via the string representations, so NLTK graphical display is available with this conversion.

-Note that the very common representation of trees as data structures with a node label and a list of (0 or more) children is already an unranked tree data structure.
+Note that the very common representation of trees as data struactures with a node label and a list of (0 or more) children is already an unranked tree data structure.
 That is, there is no assumption that each symbol has a unique rank.
 This contrasts with successor-based